IrfanUruchi/Llama-3.2-3B-Computer-Engineering-LLM/README.md

 ## Usage

-Clone the repository and pull the model files using Git LFS(for more pro users):
+Clone the repository and pull the model files using Git LFS(for pro users):

 ```bash

 pip install -U bitsandbytes transformers torch accelerate
 ```
-Or just download the files one by one.
+Or just download the files one by one(if you have hard time with LFS).

-Then load the model locally
+Then load the model locally a simple sample test how you can do it

 ```python